 11. Ask Why You Should Use Them Instead Of A Competitor.

 This is a great question for buyers to ask.
 A good Buyer’s Agent will be able to promptly explain to you their unique value and how they differ from other Buyer’s Agents in the market.
 If their fee is higher, ask them to justify it in a way that gives you confidence they will deliver the result you are looking to achieve with your purchase.
 Make sure you ask this question in person or over the phone so you can gauge the Buyer’s Agent’s tone of voice and authenticity in what they are telling you.
 Emailed replies to this question can be manufactured to suit and will be difficult to determine how genuine the Buyer’s Agent is when it comes to their service offering.
-You will be easily able to spot a great Buyer’s Agent because you will get a sense they are in it for the clients and not the fee.
+You will be easily able to spot a great Buyer’s Agent because you will get a sense they are in it to help the clients and not just for the fee.